Asen Chilingirov

-Asen Chilingirov was born in 1932 in Sofia.
-He is a Bulgarian art historian and culturologist.
+Asen Chilingirov (1932 – 2022) was a Bulgarian art historian and culturologist.

 Life

 He graduated with history of music and art history in Bulgaria.
 Since 1965, he has lived and work in Berlin, Germany.
 He graduated from "Art at Humboldt University (1967-1971).
 He worked as a research fellow at the Institute for the Protection of Cultural Monuments in Berlin (1971-1998).
 He is actively engaged in research, conducts numerous trips in Greece, Yugoslavia, Romania, West Germany, DDR, USSR, Switzerland, Italy and Albania.
 From 1973 to 1998 he read lectures on the history of Bulgarian art at Leipzig University and the Humboldt University in Berlin.
 He is the author of more than 500 scientific papers in the field of medieval history and fine arts.
 He is a member of the author's team at the publication of the 7-volume "Lexikon der Kunst", Leipzig 1971-1992, 5 editions) and the 11-volume Encyclopedia of Medieval Art (Encyclopedia dell'arte medievale), Rome, 1985-2000).